ncatlab/nlab-content/pages/6/8/0/0/86/content.md

 _Quantization of Donaldson-Uhlenbeck-Yau theory_
 [arXiv](http://arxiv.org/abs/0705.1871), which I talk about at the end of [this](http://golem.ph.utexas.edu/category/2007/08/lyakhonov_and_sharapov_on_qft.html).

+(Jim)  I would hope they were related by a homological version of the usual Hamiltonian - Lagrangian correspondence.

 =--

-I would hope they were related by a homological version of the usual Hamiltonian - Lagrangian correspondence.

 ### Poisson/symplectic reduction ###